Limitations

 Contributed by Ray

-After running a python CUDA script, the processes cannot be seen in the output of nvidia-smi
+After running a python CUDA script, the processes cannot be seen in the output of nvidia-smi.

 ubuntu@account$ nvidia-smi